LLouiie/NLP/README.md

 # NLP Project

 ## Whats' in BestModel/
-`BestModel/` contains the training/inference script used for prediction.
+`BestModel/` contains the training/inference script and the saved checkpoint used for prediction.

 **Script**
 - `BestModel/reconstruct_and_roberta_baseline.py`